Who tells the story?

 Map of The Land of Oz (2024) |

-Naturally the cast was amazing and I have nothing bad to say about the show.
+Naturally the cast of Wicked was amazing and I have nothing bad to say about the show.
 Lucy St. Louis made such a great Glinda too (amazing toss toss)!
 Naturally, I also enjoyed the costuming and noticed that they had made some more changes from the original.
 These changes worked perfectly to make them a bit more modern, just like they had done in 2015 because high-low skirts were very in vogue at the time.
 There was only one thing I had to get used to: the performers got to keep their British accent.
 However, during songs they dropped the accent since I think it might not work rhythmically sometimes.
 This got me thinking on whether this would also be the case during Hamilton, which was the second musical we picked to watch during our trip.
 We had heard so many good things about Lin-Manuel Miranda's multi-award winning musical and we remembered how popular it was during lockdown thanks to a recording being available on Disney+.
 We chose not to watch it there as we desperately wanted to see it live so we could experience it properly.
 We thought we were lucky to see the show still before it left, but apparently, after we booked our tickets, they announced that the musical will be showing until autumn of 2025.

 Coord rundown: